agj/3000-traditional-hanzi/README.md

 ## My study method

-I originally started using these by making each fact into a three-way card: _pinyin recall,_ _character recall_ and _meaning recall._ For pinyin recall I would have the meaning and the character on the 'front', and the pinyin (with its sound) on the back.
+I originally started using these by making each note into a three-way card: _pinyin recall,_ _character recall_ and _meaning recall._ For pinyin recall I would have the meaning and the character on the 'front' of the card, and the pinyin (with its sound) on the back.

 When I originally studied Japanese kanji, I didn't study their readings this way, because they are multiple and too complicated, so I learned the readings of the characters organically in the process of learning new vocabulary.
 This time around, at first I thought I could learn the (pretty much) single pinyin reading per character, but after some time trying and failing, I realized that my first approach (not purposefully studying each character's reading) made more sense.

 So, I modified my approach and made it two-way: _character recall_ and _meaning recall_ only.
 (James Heisig would probably remove the latter.)
-Here is a character recall example card for 戶 door, with everything under the line (----) hidden:
+Here is a character recall example card for 戶 door, with everything under the line (`----`) hidden:

 ```
 hù  [pinyin audio]
+chuānghu hùwài kāihù
 と へ
-*door*
+door
 door; family, household
 -----------------------
 戶 (户)
+窗戶 戶外 開戶
 ```

 And here's the same fact, displayed as a meaning recall card: